-50/50 custody sounds ideal, but is it the best fit for your family?
-Before making a decision, it’s crucial to consider your child’s unique needs, how well you and your co-parent communicate, and the practicalities of your daily lives.
-Sometimes, a 55/45 custody schedule might offer a better balance.
-Here’s what to think about before deciding.
+While 50/50 custody may seem like the ideal arrangement, it’s important to consider if it’s truly the best fit for your family.
+Before making a decision, take into account your child’s specific needs, the quality of communication with your co-parent, and the practicalities of your daily lives.
+In some cases, a 55/45 custody schedule could offer a better balance.
+Here’s what to think about before finalizing your custody arrangement.

 Assessing Your Child’s Needs